FoxP/PimpMyDrive/README.md

 - Free, copyleft license

 :bulb: Due to Windows cache, you might need to eject your drive then plug it back to see changes.

+## Limitations

+- Only .ico files are supported for icons, use [PNG-to-ICO](https://github.com/FoxP/PNG-to-ICO] to convert your png, jpg, gif, svg, ...

 ## Requirements
 - Microsoft [.NET Framework 4](https://www.microsoft.com/en-US/download/details.aspx?id=17851)